sevetom/easy-notes/README.md

 - 📄 Write markdown formatted notes with live preview
 - 🔍 Search for keywords across notes and PDF
 - 🎨 Highlight text directly in the PDF
+- � **Export to PDF** - Create landscape PDFs with slides and notes side-by-side
-- 📱 Responsive design - works on desktop, tablet, and mobile
+- �📱 Responsive design - works on desktop, tablet, and mobile
 - ⚡ Fast loading with multiple file selection
 - 🔄 Auto-sync between PDF pages and corresponding notes